Branching fraction measurement of the $\mathit{\Lambda} \to p \mu^- \overline{\nu}_{\mu}$ decay: Introduction

 From a theoretical standpoint, semileptonic hyperon decays (SHDs) have been shown to be sensitive probes of specific beyond-the-SM dynamics that could break LFU~\cite{Chang:2014iba,TheBetaDecaysOfHyperons}.
 The differential decay rates of these processes are governed by the parameter $\delta \equiv \frac{m_1 - m_2}{m_1} = \frac{\Delta}{m_1} $, where $m_{1,2}$ are the masses of the initial ($B_1$) and final ($B_2$) state baryons, and $\Delta \equiv m_1 - m_2$ denotes their mass difference.
 The $\delta$ parameter quantifies the degree of SU(3) flavour symmetry breaking in SHDs.
 Compared to electron final states, decays with muons in the final state are particularly sensitive to scalar and tensor contributions, which are suppressed by a factor of $m_\ell / \sqrt{q^2}$, where $m_\ell$ is the mass of the charged lepton and $q^2$ is the squared momentum transferred to the leptonic system.
 Precision measurements in this sector therefore complement direct searches for new phenomena at the \lhc~\cite{Chang:2014iba}.

 The approximate SU(3) flavour symmetry present in hyperons constrains the decay phase space and permits an expansion of the decay rate in terms of the SU(3) symmetry-breaking parameter $\delta$, which is approximately 0.159 for the SHD of a $\Lz$ particle, when the final-state baryon is a proton~\cite{Chang:2014iba, TheBetaDecaysOfHyperons}.
-Focusing on the electron mode, for which the electron mass can be neglected ($m_e \ll \Delta$), the integrated $B_1\to B_2 e^- \bar{\nu}_e$ decay rate --- assuming real form factors and expanding in $\delta$ up to next-to-leading order (NLO) --- is given by~\cite{SHD}
+For convenience, the decay rate is first expressed for the electronic mode, where the lepton mass can be neglected ($m_e \ll \Delta$), and the corresponding muonic decay rate is subsequently obtained through the decay rates ratio $R^{\mu e}$, which explicitly accounts for the finite muon mass.
+The integrated $B_1\to B_2 e^- \bar{\nu}_e$ decay rate --- assuming real form factors and expanding in $\delta$ up to next-to-leading order (NLO) --- is given by~\cite{SHD}

 In this expression, $f_1(0) $ and $g_1(0)$ represent the vector and axial-vector charges of the hyperon, corresponding to the respective vector and axial-vector form factors evaluated at zero momentum transfer ($q^2 = 0$), while $g_2(0)$ denotes the weak-electric charge.
 Here, $G_F$ denotes the Fermi constant, and \Vus is the CKM matrix element.
 Notably, the decay rate exhibits only a weak dependence on the form factors beyond their values at $q^2 = 0$ and their $ q^2$ dependence is expected to play a subleading role at this level of approximation.
 Furthermore, the contribution from the weak-electric form factor $g_2(0)$ can be neglected, as it is suppressed by symmetry-breaking effects of order $\delta$.
 Consequently, the SM prediction for the total decay rate in the electronic mode depends only on the hyperon vector and axial charges, $f_1(0)$ and $g_1(0)$.
 The neglected terms of order $\mathcal{O}(\delta^2)$ in the SU(3)-breaking expansion are estimated to affect the predicted decay rate at the level of 1 to 5\%~\cite{Chang:2014iba}.